Relderf/SortEmPics/README.md

 · Test it work on Linux or Mac (may not work due to folder separating format) · Sorting video files (unfortunately, Image will crash if given a video file, so that's to be avoided)
+· Dive into nested folders in the Input folder

 I hope you can make the best use out of this!